emqx/emqx-elixir-plugin/README.md

 The default branch of this repo has been changed from `master` to `main`.

+`main` branch is applicable for EMQX 4.x series.
+Please see `emqx50` branch when building plugins for EMQX 5.0

 `master` branch should not be deleted to continue serving old version's dependency reference.

 Going forward, we should only pin git tags as rebar dependency.